TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

        })}
    </f:for>

-Then within the Template no variable :html:`{tags}` exist.
-Instead the variable :html:`{blogPost.tags}` is mapped to :html:`{tags}` for the Partial.
+Within the Template, no variable :html:`{tags}` exists.
+Instead, the variable :html:`{blogPost.tags}` is mapped to :html:`{tags}` for the Partial.

-This way it can also be reused for the following Template:
+This way, it can also be reused for the following Template:

-Let's assume the following Template:
 :file:`Resources/Private/Templates/Blogs/Index.html`::

    <f:for each="{blogs}" as="blog">